mtttech/catch/README.md

 # Catch

-This script scrapes fighter stats from the UFC website (use responsibly).
+**Catch** fighter is webscrapper that rips stats for athletes from the UFC (use responsibly).

-Note that the functionality of this script may change if UFC decides to change up their website.
-I had to rewrite the scraping code once.
-As of 12.24.24, the script still works.
+*NOTE:* The functionality of this script may change if UFC decides to change up the design of their website.
+I had to rewrite it once.
+As of 12.24.24, it still sworks.

 ## Quickstart